dunxen/dunxen.dev/src/blog/offline-lightning-invoices.md

 This provides an opportunity for us to do something interesting.

 Let's say that the vending machine is an "offline" node that generates an ephemeral private key `k` and corresponding public key `K` (node ID).
-Suppose there is also an "online" node with publick key `N` that is owned by the vending machine company.
+Suppose there is also an "online" node with public key `N` that is owned by the vending machine company.
 The vending machine then generates an invoice with some routing hints that the payment should go through node `N`.

 So we declare `N` as an intermediary routing node for `K`, which is actually impossible to route to since it is offline / disconnnected from the Lightning Network.